astrox11/wa-bridge/README.md

 # Contributing

 Contributions are welcome!
-AstroBridge is evolving, and community input helps shape its direction.
+We are evolving fast, Community input helps shape its direction quickly.